AmanoTeam/Pino/README.md

 ### `mips64`

 This refers to the MIPS64r6 system architecture.
 It uses `hard` hardware floating-point and generates code targeting the 64-bit ABI by default.
-This matches the Clang NDK.
+This matches Clang.

 This architecture is no longer supported by the Android NDK, but it is available in Pino for anyone interested.

 ### Static vs dynamic linking

-Pino provides a flag switch whose functionality is similar to the NDK's [ANDROID_STL/APP_STL](https://developer.android.com/ndk/guides/cpp-support#selecting_a_c_runtime) flag.
+Pino provides a flag switch with functionality similar to the NDK's [ANDROID_STL/APP_STL](https://developer.android.com/ndk/guides/cpp-support#selecting_a_c_runtime) flag.
 It allows you to choose between static and shared runtimes when linking C/C++ code:

 ```
 PINO_STATIC: bool = [true/false]
 ```

+* Setting `PINO_STATIC = true` is equivalent to setting `ANDROID_STL = c++_static`.
-Setting `PINO_STATIC=true` would be equivalent to setting `ANDROID_STL=c++_static`, while setting `PINO_STATIC=false` would be equivalent to setting `ANDROID_STL=c++_shared`.
-By default, `PINO_STATIC` assumes no specific behavior and will use whatever was passed to `ANDROID_STL`.
+* Setting `PINO_STATIC = false` is equivalent to setting `ANDROID_STL = c++_shared`.

+By default, `PINO_STATIC` assumes no specific behavior and will use whatever value was passed to `ANDROID_STL` in CMake/ndk-build.

 Note that this setting only affects linking with the GCC support libraries (e.g., `libatomic`, `libstdc++`, `libgcc`, and others).
-Linking with the Bionic and Termux libraries will follow the standard GCC behavior, which uses dynamic linking.
+Linking with the Bionic and Termux libraries follows the standard GCC behavior, which uses dynamic linking.

-While `PINO_STATIC` works similarly to the NDK's `ANDROID_STL`/`APP_STL`, it is not the same.
-While `ANDROID_STL` and `APP_STL` only allow you to switch between static and shared runtimes for Clang's `libc++` library, `PINO_STATIC` lets you toggle between static and shared runtimes for all GCC support libraries at once.
-This means that you can even dynamically link with libraries that Clang would otherwise force you to statically link with (e.g., `libatomic`).
+Also, while `PINO_STATIC` works similarly to the NDK's `ANDROID_STL`/`APP_STL`, it is not the same.
+Whereas `ANDROID_STL` and `APP_STL` only allow you to switch between static and shared runtimes for Clang's `libc++` library, `PINO_STATIC` lets you toggle between static and shared runtimes for all GCC support libraries at once.
+This means you can even dynamically link libraries that Clang would otherwise force you to statically link (e.g., `libatomic`).

 ### NEON Intrinsics